 Film, Video & Internet Mastering

-Thank heavens the edit is finally finished, the soundtrack has been sweetened, the color grading completed and the beast is finally finished and ready to go out... but there is just that one more step, mastering.
+Thank heavens the edit is finally finished, the soundtrack has been sweetened, the color grading completed and the beast is finally finished and ready to go out... however there is just that one more step, video mastering.

 What can you say about mastering.
 You pick an output type from your editing or color grading software and push the big red go button and you are done… well, almost.

 We usually master any project that comes through our finished editing or color grading service – as well as our complete projects, of course.
 Everything that comes into CLAi’s grading suite begins with taking a long hard look at the final principal and secondary outlets for the final program.
 The reason is simple, every program is going to be shown somewhere, and every type of final media places a different demand on the mastering.
 So…

 - Broadcast video usually wants a 1080P master in an NTSC ProRes HQ format with dialog, music and nat sound separated to different audio tracks.

 - Projected film for distribution usually wants a 4k, 2k or 1080P Full Latitude DCP file in one of a bunch of different codecs and formats.

 - Projected film for festivals may want a DCP, or a 1080P BluRay, or a 1080P Quicktime H264 or H265 format file in either NTSC or Full Latitude.